openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 3. Inspect the `cwa-recover.cwa` file (e.g. setting the Working Directory in *OmGui* software) to gague how successful the process was.

-If you have both a disk image and a downloaded file, you can repeat this process for both files and compare the outputs (you should rename the `cwa-recover.cwa` file between each attempt so that it is not overwritten).
+If you have both a disk image and a downloaded file, you can repeat this process for both files and compare the outputs -- you must rename the `cwa-recover.cwa` file between each attempt, so that it is not overwritten.

 <!--
 There is a possibility that in some circumstances that being able to read the underlying physical NAND block memory could increase the data recovered, as this would include NAND blocks not used by the logical drive -- however, this is not an interface provided by the current device firmware, and would complicate the recovery, e.g. for overwritten blocks